(This article was first published on the now-defunct blog, MainbarOnline, in July 2016.)

 This document gives rights to John Doe who paid taxes to undeveloped property, providing him further a specific surplus right over the other properties that are adjacent and proximate to the others.

-The China-Philippines dispute can be demonstrated in that story—a historical and long-standing claim against a claim based on the international law and a considered acquiescence for a considerably longer time than it should be realized earlier.
+The China-Philippines dispute can be demonstrated in that story—a historical and long-standing claim against a claim based on international law and a considered acquiescence for a considerably longer time than it should be realized earlier.

 Then, what makes The Hague ruling on the China-Philippines dispute defective?